W427697/Discord-/docs/api/doc-block-controls.md

 Default: `parameters.docs.controls.exclude`

-Specifies which controls to exclude from table.
-Any controls whose name matches the regex or is part of the array will be left out.
+Specifies which controls to exclude from the args table.
+Any controls whose names match the regex or are part of the array will be left out.

 ### `include`